taohan10200/CRA5/Readme.md

 * **Using it as a Auto-Encoder-Decoder**

-For people who are intersting in diffusion-based or other generation-based forecasting methods, we can provide a Auto Encoder and decoder for the weather research, you can use our VAEformer to get the latents for downstream research.
+> **Note**: For people who are intersted in diffusion-based or other generation-based forecasting methods, we can provide an Auto Encoder and decoder for the weather research, you can use our VAEformer to get the latents for downstream research.

 ```python